BuoyantIO/real-world-argo-linkerd/README.md

      ClusterIssuer telling cert-manager how to use the running Vault server to issue certificates.

+3. Commit the changes made by `tools/init-cert-manager.sh` in the `apps/cert-manager` directory, and push the commit.
+This will permit Argo CD to see the correct information for cert-manager.

-3. Use `argocd` to tell Argo CD to do its thing?
+4. Use `argocd` to tell Argo CD to do its thing?